 Elena is also passionate about music theory and musicology pedagogy.
 At CU, she was a teaching assistant in music theory and has taught Basic Music Theory, Aural Skills 1, Aural Skills 3, and Aural Skills 4.
 For two summers, she served as a teaching assistant at Duke University's Talent Identification Program for a 20th century music history class for gifted high school students.
 At Vanderbilt, she was a musicology and music theory student assistant and served as a music theory tutor.
 She also has experience teaching private lessons and tutoring.

 Elena’s music is published by Specht Music, and she is a member of ASCAP.
-She lives in Lansing, Michigan with her husband.
-Outside of music, she enjoys reading, running, and cooking.
+She lives in Lansing, Michigan, with her husband.
+Outside of music, Elena enjoys reading, running, and cooking.